Crusader period (1099-1260)

 Emmaus in Abu Ghosh

-Starting with the second half of the 12th century, Western Christian pilgrims place Emmaus near today's Abu Ghosh.
-The earliest known text containing this identification comes from to the 12th century:
+Starting with the second half of the 12th century, Western Christian pilgrims place Emmaus somewhere near today's Abu Ghosh.
+The earliest known text containing this identification comes from about the same period:

 Part of a map of the Holy Land from the early 13th century (Corpus Christi College, Oxford).

 The reasons why the pilgrimage of Emmaus moved to Abu Ghosh were practical.
-Pilgrims could easier get there from Jerusalem, and, in addition, the new place corresponded better to the distance of 60 stadia mentioned by many manuscripts of the Gospel.
-(See: Vincent, Abel, op. cit., pp 386-387, Carsten Thiede, The Emmaus Mystery, London-NY 2005, p.
+Pilgrims could easier get there from Jerusalem, and, in addition, the new place corresponded better to the distance of 60 stadia (7 miles) mentioned by many manuscripts of the Gospel ( See: Vincent & Abel, Emmaüs, Paris 1932, pp 386-387, see here; Carsten Thiede, The Emmaus Mystery, London-NY 2005, p.
 62-63).

 The Roman-Byzantine name of Emmaus - Nicopolis - was also transferred to Abu Ghosh: